 DENNIS WARREN (Founding Teacher)

 DENNIS WARREN is SIM’s Founder Teacher.
 He teaches traditional meditation and mindfulness practices as well as their contemporary uses with chronic pain, anxiety, depression, burn out, professional performance and in therapy.
 He has nearly thirty years of practice experience and residential retreat work in Insight (Vipassana) Meditation.
 Dennis is a graduate of the Spirit Rock Meditation Center’s Community Dharma Leadership program and has completed the professional trainings in Mindfulness Based Stress Reduction (MBSR) and Mindfulness-Based Cognitive Therapy for Depression Relapse (MBCT).
 He has been a Volunteer Clinical Professor since 2006 in the Division of Pain Medicine at the UC Davis School of Medicine focusing on mindfulness-based interventions for chronic pain.
-He lead his third Moving Retreat and Pilgrimage in Thailand, Northern India and Nepal in late 2016.
+He has lead two Moving Retreats and Pilgrimages in Thailand, Northern India, and Nepal in the last ten years.

 To view some of Dennis’ contributions to SIM’s audio dharma library, click here.

 RICH HOWARD (Community Mentor)

 RICH HOWARD has been an active practitioner and volunteer at SIM since 2004.
 His area of interest is bringing meditative awareness into everyday life.
 He participated in SIM’s 2007 India Pilgrimage and is a graduate of SIM’s second Practice Development and Leadership (PDL) program.
 The pilgrimage and the PDL program led to an interest in establishing the SIM Kalyana Mitta (Pali for spiritual friends) groups.
 He coordinated SIM’s network of Kalyana Mitta groups until he joined the SIM Board in 2010.
 He was one of the SIM representatives to the Inter-Sangha Coordinating Committee, predecessor to the Sacramento Dharma Center Board, which seeks to establish a shared space for Buddhist sanghas in Sacramento.
 He served as a Peace Corps volunteer in southern Africa in the 1970s and is fluent in Spanish.
 He is a past president of the SIM Board.
 Rich is trained professionally as a soil scientist and is an environmental consultant.
 His teachers are Dennis Warren and Steve Armstrong.

 To view some of Rich’s contributions to SIM’s audio dharma library, click here.